camunda/camunda-docs-manual/content/reference/cmmn11/tasks/decision-task.md

 The output of the decision, also called decision result, is not saved as case variable automatically.
 It has to pass into a case variable by using a [predefined]({{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#predefined-mapping-of-the-decision-result" >}}) or a [custom]({{< relref "user-guide/process-engine/decisions/bpmn-cmmn.md#custom-mapping-into-case-variables" >}}) mapping of the decision result.

 In case of a predefined mapping, the `camunda:mapDecisionResult` attribute references the mapper to use.
 The result of the mapping is saved in the variable which is specified by the `camunda:resultVariable` attribute.
 If no predefined mapper is set then the `resultList` mapper is used by default.

+The following example calls the latest version of the `checkCreditDecision` and maps the `singleEntry` of the decision result into the case variable `result`.
+The mapper `singleEntry` assumes that the decision result only contains one entry or none at all.

 ```xml
 <decisionTask id="checkCreditDecision" decisionRef="checkCreditDecision"